 There are almost 40 different types of ovarian cancers.
-However, nine out of 10 ovarian cancer patients have epithelial tumors, which begin in the tissue on the surface of the ovary (epithelium).
-These are called adenocarcinomas - a malignant (cancerous) tumor of epithelial origin which begins in glandular tissue.
+However, 9 out of 10 ovarian cancer patients have epithelial tumors, which begin in the tissue on the surface of the ovary called the epithelium.
+These are often called ovarian adenocarcinomas.
+An adenocarcinoma is a malignant (cancerous) tumor that begins in glandular tissue of the ovary's epithelium.

-Serous adenocarcinoma is seen most often, followed by endometrioid, mucinous and clear cell adenocarcinomas.

-Carcinomas of borderline malignancy are a subgroup of serous and mucinous adenocarcinomas, which are usually less aggressive and have a significantly higher cure rate than serous and mucinous adenocarcinomas.
+Serous adenocarcinoma is the most common, followed by endometrioid, mucinous and clear cell adenocarcinomas.
+Carcinomas of borderline malignancy are a subgroup of serous and mucinous adenocarcinomas.
+They are usually less aggressive and have a significantly higher cure rate than serous and mucinous adenocarcinomas.